nbari/dbre/content/postgresql/slow_queries.md

 weight = 4
 +++

-To log all slow queries add to your config:
+To log all slow queries add to your config `postgresql.conf`:

 ```config
 log_min_duration_statement = 5s